flipperdevices/flipperzero-firmware/README.md

 this code was tested in Flipper Zero SDK v50.1 to v54.0

 It is still under development.
-I would like to add various functions when we feel like it.
+I would like to add various functions when I feel like it.
 It's unstable sometimes, so please tolerate it.
 The license for this FAP shall be WTFPL.